bahattincinic/db-s3-backup/README.md

-**DB S3 Backup** is a Python Command Line Tool that makes database (MySQL, SQLite, PostgreSQL) backups easy and efficient by using Amazon S3 storage.
+**DB S3 Backup** is a Python Command Line Tool that makes database (MySQL, SQLite, PostgreSQL, MongoDB) backups easy and efficient by using Amazon S3 storage.
 The more recent backups are, the highest frequency they will be kept.

 It currently supports databases: